google/fledge-shim/README.md

 #### Buyer and Seller Logic

-The spec allows buyers and sellers to provide custom JavaScript (`generate_bid`, `score_ad`) which will have access to interest group information.
+The proposal allows buyers and sellers to provide custom JavaScript (`generate_bid`, `score_ad`) which will have access to interest group information.
 That access is compatible with the privacy model, because these worklets are heavily locked down, have no network access, and operate as pure functions.
 We are not aware of any secure way to execute arbitrary JavaScript while protecting information from exfiltration.
 Initially, we are planning to require buyers and sellers to check their logic into this repo.
 Later, we may be able to use Web Assembly or something custom to avoid that requirement.

 Users may wish to test FLEDGE in circumstances where the privacy guarantees are not necessary, such as internal end-to-end testing.
 We will probably build